FOGProject/fog-docs/README.md

 Each of these titles should also be referenced in the root index page.

-So for every folder/section of the site there should be an index.rst page formatted like this to include all its child pages
+So for every folder/section of the site there should be an index.rst page formatted like this to include all its child pages The `-----` inserts a horizontal rule/line to separate each section when viewing as a single page.

 ```:rst
 .. include:: /includes.rst